 Heating pads can help a lot too.
 You could keep one by your bed and one on the couch and remember to use it when you need some relief.
 Just don’t sleep with it on and don’t lay it anywhere where it might end up touching the baby.

 Remember when I was talking about good design?
 This doesn’t really fall into that category for me.
 Why does a watermelon sized baby have to make it’s way out of our bodies through a hole that seriously does not seem to have the capability to do that?!

-If you are a first time mommy, at least a small tear somewhere in your nether regions will be a part of your postpartum recovery.
-Now, there are ways to better your odds, so if you’re not postpartum right now and you need a little advise on how to prevent or minimize your damage, check this out (warning: it’s a graphic description about perineal massage).
+If you are a first time mommy, at least a small tear somewhere in your nether regions will likely be a part of your postpartum recovery.
+Now, there are ways to better your odds, so if you’re not postpartum right now and you need a little advise on how to prevent or minimize your damage, check out this post at Habibi House about how to help prevent tearing.